brimdata/zui/docs/Remote-zqd.md

 `:9867` specification, `zqd` is now prepared to accept remote connections as well.

-2. The `-brimfd=3` was dropped, since we're now what will be controlling the start/stop of `zqd` rather than the Brim app.
+2. The `-brimfd=3` was dropped, since we're now the ones controlling the start/stop of `zqd` rather than the Brim app.

 At this point `zqd` is ready to accept remote connections.
-However, the network between clients and our `zqd` needs to permit connectivity.
+However, the network between clients and our `zqd` needs to permit this connectivity.
 You'll need to perform whatever firewall/VPN configuration is necessary for your environment to enable this.
 In our specific AWS example, one way to achieve this is via a [Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html)